-An average seed set of 53% when using sugarcane pollinator L06-024 was unexpectedly high for an intergeneric cross, considering attempts by previous researchers resulted in no more than a few plants (Nair, 1999).
-The high rate of seed production is attributed to the elimination of pre-fertilization barriers through the use of Tx3361 as well as compatibility of this line with particular sugarcane pollinators.
+An average seed set of 53% when using sugarcane pollinator was unexpectedly high for an intergeneric cross, considering attempts by previous researchers resulted in no more than a few plants (Nair, 1999).
+The high rate of seed production is attributed to the elimination of pre-fertilization barriers through the use of as well as compatibility of this line with particular sugarcane pollinators.
 Once produced, management of the hybrid seed prior to germination was critical to maximize production.
 Marked increases in viable seedlings were observed in each successive crossing year as problems affecting germination were identified.
 These increases resulted from the elimination of vivipary and physical barriers through early harvest and the removal of the pericarp.

 Eliminating hybridization barriers and improving the germination rate has substantially increased the capacity to generate hybrids when compared to previous work.
 Nair (1999) "thoroughly pollinated" 3,670 florets and produced five seedlings for a success rate of 0.13%.
 In 2008, 16,813 florets were pollinated using males with a high pollen rating.
 Of these pollinations, 162 plants were produced for a success rate of 1%.
-Assuming that "thoroughly pollinated" is equivalent to a high pollen rating, this represents a 7.7-fold increase in plant recovery between the 2008 crossing season over results reported by Nair (1999).
+Assuming that "thoroughly pollinated" is equivalent to a high pollen rating, this results reported by Nair (1999).
 As modifications were made to the seed treatment, an additional 6-fold increase in recoverable progeny was achieved in 2009.
 Thus, the combined increases resulted in approximately a 40-fold increase in recovered progeny when compared to the previous report.